BillyFletcher99/Note-taker-app/README.md

 ### Installation

+* In order to use this repository, the user must clone it from GitHub and download Node.js and Express.js from GitHub.

 <!-- Issues -->
 ## issues

-- [ ] Add handlebar section past main
-- [ ] Figure out why port is not correctly working
+- [ ] Javascript not working accordingly / was not able to finish in time
-- [ ] Add Additional Templates w/ Examples